All planning checklists

 Confirm evening restaurant reservations

-Call ahead to the restaurant a few hours before to reconfirm your group booking.
+Call the restaurant a few hours ahead to reconfirm covers and dietary notes.

 Easy·Medium impact